Monday is Memorial Day. May we never forget those who have given to protect our freedom

 Today I read It is estimated that over 50,000 servicemen and women have been physically injured in recent military conflicts; another 320,000 have experienced a traumatic brain injury while on deployment, and as many as 400,000 additional service members live with the invisible wounds of war, including combat-related stress, major depression, and post-traumatic stress disorder (PTSD).

-I have a student in one of my classes at UCLA, Kevin Stevens, who was explaining the impact of PTSD and brain injury.
+I had a student in one of my classes at UCLA, Kevin Stevens, who was explaining the impact of PTSD and brain injury.
 While he returned from his tours in one piece physically and is a firefighter he has to deal with the mental issues, and it takes a toll.

 So many have sacrificed so much for us we need to remember them everyday not just on holidays.
 That’s why I donate to veteran organizations..
 Catholic Memorial HS students in West Roxbury, Massachusetts conduct funerals for homeless vets.
 It’s great that they do that but no vet should be homeless or without a job or support.
 They gave now it’s our turn.
 Let the men and women who have given for us know that we remember and need to be there for them.
 There are so many great organizations from the disabled or paralyzed vets to the top 10.